 Early Notables of the Ankny family (pre 1700)

 Another 33 words (2 lines of text) are included under the topic Early Ankny Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ankny family

-, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
+In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Anknys to arrive on North American shores: George Hankin, who sailed to Virginia in 1640; Richard Hankins also to Virginia in 1652; George Hankinson to Philadelphia, Pa. in 1845 and John Hanken to Philadelphia in 1856..